-No research program is associated with the spring Chinook hatchery program.
+No research program is associated with the spring Chinook hatchery program, other than the monitoring and evaluation activities described above and in Appendix 1.

 Provide projected annual take levels for listed fish by life stage (juvenile and adult) quantified (to the extent feasible) by the type of take resulting from the hatchery program (e.g. capture, handling, tagging, injury, or lethal take).